madelinelimm/CookiecutR/README.md

 5. Connect remote and local project:
 	- select build >> configure build tools >> Git/SVN >> Version control system >> Select Git (To initialise this project with Git), this process will restart Rstudio
-	- run the `FirstSetup.R` script which is linked to the `bin/MakeGit.sh`, and connects Rproject remotely to your git repo.
+	- run the `FirstSetup.R` script by clicking on 'Source' at top right.
+This is linked to the `bin/MakeGit.sh`, and connects Rproject remotely to your git repo.

 6. Run the main Rscript with are linked to the modules.
 Open `<your_project_name>.R` script found in the src folder, then click on 'Source' at top right.